2018/19 | Conestoga College

 Students who take longer than the designed program length of time to complete their studies are accountable for completing any new or additional courses that may result due to changes in the program of study.
 Unless otherwise stated, students registered in non-cohort delivered programs must complete the program of study within seven years of being admitted to the program.

-Students who have not successfully participated in the requirements of their academic probation, who have failed to meet the standards set out in the Conestoga Student Guide and/or the Program Handbook involving academic dishonesty, student responsibilities, or unacceptable behaviour, attitude or conduct or have failed 70% or more of their courses may be discontinued from the Program.
-Students who have been discontinued from the Program will not be considered for re-entry to the program for a minimum of one semester and/or until they have worked with the program coordinator to develop a written learning contract to support their academic and non-academic success.
+Students who have not successfully participated in the requirements of their academic probation, who have failed to meet the standards set out in the Conestoga Student Guide and/or the Program Handbook involving academic dishonesty, student responsibilities, or unacceptable behaviour, attitude or conduct.
+Students who have been discontinued from the program will not be considered for re-entry to the program for a minimum of one semester and/or until they have worked with the Program Coordinator to develop a written learning contract to support their academic and non-academic success.

 Students may also be discontinued for the following reasons:

-- For failure to meet academic program standards by failing two or more courses in the same term.
+- For failure to meet academic program standards by failing 70% or more of their core (non-elective) program within all academic year.

 - For inappropriate conduct that jeopardizes the safety/capacity of other students to obtain an education.